molangning/bypass/README.md

 Simply open this url in your web browser: [https://bypass--redirect-project.repl.co](https://bypass--redirect-project.repl.co)

+For self hosting, please fork this repository and import it into replit with the forked repository.
 ## I have found problems in the code/website or I want to suggest something.

 If you have found bugs in the code, please feel free to open a issue in the github repo.